vacancy/PreciseRoIPooling/README.md

 Here,

-- RoI is an `m * 5` float tensor of format `(batch_index, x0, y0, x1, y1)`, following the convension in the original Caffe implementation of RoI Pooling, although in some frameworks the batch indices are provided by a integer tensor.
+- RoI is an `m * 5` float tensor of format `(batch_index, x0, y0, x1, y1)`, following the convention in the original Caffe implementation of RoI Pooling, although in some frameworks the batch indices are provided by an integer tensor.
 - `spatial_scale` is multiplied to the RoIs.
 For example, if your feature maps are down-sampled by a factor of 16 (w.r.t. the input image), you should use a spatial scale of `1/16`.